tomtyiu/fastPython/README.md

 do_something
 ```
 ### for while
-use whole 1 instead of while True
+use while 1 instead of while True

 ## Tensor optimization